Transport and care of cattle

-Having bought cattle from the saleyard or through a private sale you need to ensure that you are prepared and able to provide adequate transport to the new property.
+Before purchasing cattle you need to ensure that you are prepared for their ongoing care and husbandry.
 It is important that you can care for the cattle and provide a healthy environment for them to graze.
-This brochure provides some basic information regarding your obligations towards your cattle more detailed information is available in the Code of Accepted Farming Practice for the Welfare of Cattle.

-- The size and design of the transport vehicle should be compatible with the number of stock being transported.
+- The size and design of the transport vehicle should be compatible with the number of cattle being transported.

-- The transport vehicle should be in good repair to ensure cattle arrive at their destination with least injury and in the shortest possible time.
+- The transport vehicle should be in good repair to ensure cattle arrive at their destination with no injuries and in the shortest possible time.

 - The stock crate should be well designed so as to minimise bruising.
 A well designed stock crate will have a large smooth contact surface without projections on which animals can bruise.

-- Pens should be approximately 3 metres in length (pens should not be longer than 4 metres) to provide more support to animals during travel and thus reduce stress and allow them to adapt to transport more readily.
+- Pens should be approximately 3 metres in length to provide more support to animals during travel and thus reduce stress and allow them to adapt to transport more readily.

 It is recommended that the following classes be transported or penned separately: